subdarkdex/subdex-xc-network-hackusama/README.md

 1. subdex-chain (Standalone dex-pallet in a substrate node)
 2. subdex-ui (React frontend providing friendly UI)
 3. **subdex-xc-network** (current repo)
-4. subdex-cumulus (Parachains using the Cumulus framework, generic-parachain and dex_chain branches)
+4. subdex-parachains (Parachains using the Cumulus framework with the substrate-parachain-template, generic-parachain and dex_chain branches)

 #### To run with docker
 ```sh